-The proposal of an amendment which will increase the number of shares authorized under the Equity Incentive Plan will require approval by a majority of the votes cast on the meeting.
-Abstentions, which will be counted as votes present for the purpose of determining a quorum, will have the effect of a vote against the proposal.
+Approval of the proposal to approve the amendments to the National Oilwell Varco, Inc. Long-Term Incentive Plan will require the affirmative vote of the majority of the votes cast on the proposal, provided that the total votes cast on the proposal represent a majority of the shares entitled to vote on the proposal.
+An abstention will have the same effect as a vote "against" such proposal.
+Broker non-votes could impair our ability to satisfy the requirement that the total votes cast on the proposal represent a majority of the shares entitled to vote on the proposal.
 Your shares will be voted as you specify on your proxy.
-If your properly executed proxy does not specify how you want your shares voted, we will vote them for the amendment which will increase the number of shares authorized under the Equity Incentive Plan.
+If your properly executed proxy does not specify how you want your shares voted, we will vote them for the amendment to the Equity Incentive Plan.